-- Within the Internal Domains, it isn't possible to add new domains as these must be added to the Master account.
-The Master account will then have to allocate the new Internal Domain to the appropriate Mail Processing account(s).
+- Within the internal domains, it isn't possible to add new domains.
+These must be added to the master account.
+The master account allocates the new domain to the appropriate mail processing account(s).

-- Any Authorized Outbounds added to the account will automatically be displayed in the Master account.
+- Any authorized outbounds added to the account automatically display in the master account.

-- Any Journal Connectors added to the account will automatically be displayed in the Master account.
+- Any journal connectors added to the account automatically display in the master account.

-- Any Directory Connectors will be copied to the Master account.
+- Any directory connectors are copied to the master account.